Dual Fusion Frames: Acknowledgement

 \section{Acknowledgement}

+The authors thank the valuable comments and suggestions of the referee that improved the presentation of the paper.
 S. B. Heineken thanks for the hospitality during her visit at the Departamento de Matem\'atica of FCFMyN, UNSL.
 This work was supported by grants UBACyT 2011-2014 (UBA), PICT-2007-00865 (FonCyT, ANPCyT) and P-317902 (UNSL).